 Warm weather has a way of reinvigorating our adventurous souls.
 Rising temperatures, longer days, sunshine everywhere – we want to move, we want to be outside, we want to explore and push our limits.
-That passion for adventure is the fuel for this new series – Adventure & a Beer – which will highlight fun ways for Western New Yorkers to be active outdoors all summer long.
+In our – Adventure & A Beer Series we highlight fun ways for Western New Yorkers to be active outdoors.
 Enjoy!

-It’s combination of greenery, rocks, powerful rapids and open views is unparalleled in the area.
+It’s combination of greenery, rocks, powerful rapids, and open views which is unparalleled in this area.
 It’s an annual must-visit for everyone who loves a great hike, connecting with nature, or just being outside.

-The Niagara River has carved the gorge over centuries and it begins at the base of Niagara Falls and winds all the way up to Ontario – where the falls originated about 12,500 years ago.
+The Niagara River has carved it’s gorge over centuries of erosion.
+It begins at the base of Niagara Falls and winds all the way up to Ontario – where the falls originated about 12,500 years ago.
 Given its connection to Niagara Falls, the river features numerous sections or rapids including the well-known Devil’s Hole.

 Other hikes the New York State Park System encourages include: